-The quizzes are take-home and should be completed through D2L prior to the due date.
-The exams are "in-class" (see the requirements for VC students below).
-The purpose of the quizzes and exams is to give you the opportunity to illustrate your understanding of the course material, which includes course readings, lectures, and in-class discussions.
-You will also illustrate your critical thinking skills by developing written arguments in response to the given topics.
+The critical analysis exams will be in-class.
+The purpose of the exams is to give you the opportunity to illustrate your critical thinking skills by developing written arguments in response to the given topics.
 These are all skills you will develop in class; thus, it is to your advantage to attend and actively participate in every class.
-Further details of the exams will be explained closer to the exam dates.

-• Exam and quiz deferrals may only be granted in extenuating circumstances such as extreme illness or other serious circumstances beyond the student's control.
-Work commitments, holidays, or forgetfulness are not considered legitimate reasons for missing assigned deadlines.
+- Alternative arrangements for missed exams are typically made at the discretion of the instructor.
+Deferrals may only be granted in extenuating circumstances such as extreme illness or other serious circumstances beyond the student's control.
+Work commitments or holidays are not considered legitimate reasons for missing assigned deadlines. - Unless previously discussed, late work will be penalized in the absence of a valid excuse.
+The assignment grade will be reduced by 10% each day it is overdue, including weekends.